NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 ##### Camera...
 The Camera dialog allows the user to position the camera and control where they look.
-The user can adjust the field of view, the boresight latitude, longitude, and altitude, the projection type, the camera position, and the camera roll.
+The user can adjust the field of view, the boresight position, the projection type, the camera position, and the camera roll.

 The Vertical Field of View can be set to a degree between 0 and 180.
 The Boresight Latitude and Longitude determine the direction to set the camera focal point.
 The Latitude field takes input between -90 and 90 and the Longitude fields takes a degree between -180 and 180.
 The Line of Sight distance is the distance from the surface of the body to set the focal point.
 For example, setting the distance to 0 would put the focal point on the surface of the body.